--Explain five criteria for discrimination.
+-Describe five criteria regarding HIV discrimination.

--Explain five common concerns among HIV+ clients regarding employment.
+-Name five common concerns among HIV+ clients regarding employment.

--Explain six psychosocial issues common to HIV+ clients.
+-Name six psychosocial issues common to HIV+ clients.

--Explain two key questions adolescents with HIV have concerning disclosure.
+-Name two key questions adolescents with HIV have concerning disclosure.

--Explain three early steps in the traumatizing process of an HIV positive client.
+-Name three early steps in the traumatizing process of an HIV positive client.

--Explain two key concepts of analytical therapy to keep in mind when treating an HIV positive client.
+-Name two key concepts of analytical therapy to keep in mind when treating an HIV positive client.